-The school will provide a written explanation of the decision to the parent or, in the case of an unaccompanied youth, to the unaccompanied youth.
-The written explanation must include a description of the parent's or unaccompanied youth's right to appeal the decision.
-When a dispute arises over eligibility, enrollment, or school selection, the child or youth shall be immediately admitted to the school in which enrollment is sought, pending resolution of the dispute.
+C-EB Schools will provide a written explanation of the decision to the parent or, in the case of an unaccompanied child, to the unaccompanied child.
+The written explanation must include a description of the parent's or unaccompanied child's right to appeal the decision.